-Brilliant Chicago-based comics creator Edie Fake recently called the project a “tripped-out grad school” in his scene report for my own former haunt, The Comics Journal.
+Comics creator Edie Fake called the project a “tripped-out grad school” in his scene report for The Comics Journal.